shm-unesp/ADELE/README.md

 # ADELE: nonlineAr Damage in a magnEto-eLastic bEam

-To download the data set of vibration of benchmark ADELE, please fill the form:
+To download the vibration dataset of the benchmark ADELE, please fill the form:

 __________________________________________________________________________________________________
 # Description